 Rolled Toasted Mushroom Appetizers

-Rolled Toasted Mushroom Appetizer is something that I don't think you've seen before.
-Roll the bread flat first, spread with filling, roll up and bake.
+Rolled Toasted Mushroom Appetizer is something that I don’t think you’ve seen before.
+Roll the bread flat first, spread with filling, roll it up, and bake.
 Delicious!

 Appetizers are a staple in our house.
 They are fun to make and usually very simple.

-You can share three of four recipes together and have a well-rounded meal with lots of flavor coming from every direction.
+You can share three of four recipes and have a well-rounded meal with lots of flavors coming from every direction.

 Easy to pick up and easy to eat is a little dangerous but I live for danger.
 Bring it on!